10 Status

 Over the past several months, CalCOFI’s software and data systems have advanced significantly toward a unified, reliable, and user‑friendly platform for exploring and publishing CalCOFI data.
 Work has focused on four main areas: the integrated data app, the underlying database and workflows, pushing to OBIS, and organizing of CTD data.

-The CalCOFI integrated application (int-app) has evolved into a much richer and more intuitive tool for scientists and partners:
+The CalCOFI integrated application (db-viz-hex) has evolved into a much richer and more intuitive tool for scientists and partners:

 • Taxonomy-aware exploration